Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 Tunisia through

-Augsburg's Ismaël Gharbi scored from the spot as Tunisia were held to a 1-1 draw against Tanzania to book their place in the knockout stages.
+Augsburg's Ismaël Gharbi scored from the spot as Tunisia took a 1-1 draw against Tanzania to book their place in the knockout stages.
 Eintracht Frankfurt's Ellyes Skhiri played the full 90 minutes.

 Comoros and Mali play out draw